 Like traditional on-campus bachelor's degree programs, online degrees can be earned in about 4 years unless students plan to participate in the program on a part-time basis.
 Some programs can be completed more quickly also, especially acclerated programs.
 In accelerated programs, students can receive credit for previous life or work experiences; take shorter, more-focused courses; and take more courses at one time.
 For instance, a course in an accelerated program could be completed in 3-10 weeks, instead of the more common 16 weeks.

-One difference between studying online and enrolling in a traditional degree program is that students must usually choose a program of study before enrolling, whereas students taking courses on campus can generally wait for a year or more before they decide to declare a major.
+One difference between studying online and enrolling in a traditional degree program is that students must usually choose their program of study before enrolling, whereas students taking courses on campus may wait for a year or more before they decide to declare a major.

-Online programs are offered through asynchronous or synchronous delivery systems, although asynchronous are more common.
-Asynchronous delivery allows students to take courses at their convenience.
-Students in these courses download lectures or watch them via streaming video.
-They also have access to study notes and assignments.
-Synchronous courses meet at 'fixed' times, so students will need to login and watch live lectures at the same time as their classmates.
+Synchronous courses, on the other hand, meet at fixed times, so students will need to log in and watch live lectures at the same time as their classmates.
 These types of courses might feature interactive discussions or assignments.

-Online discussion boards and chat sessions are the primary forms of communication between students and instructors and between classmates.
-In scheduled classes, students often also communicate via special chat rooms or instant messaging - this allows for more give-and-take, similar to that found in a traditional classroom seminar.
+Online discussion boards, emails and chat sessions are the primary forms of communication between students and instructors and between classmates.
+In scheduled classes, students often also communicate via special chat rooms or instant messaging - this allows for more give-and-take, similar to that found in a traditional classroom.
 Whiteboard technology may also be in use, where the teacher will be able to draw on a whiteboard and students will be able to see the info on their computer screens.